Lok Janshakti Party (Ram Vilas)

-The Lok Janshakti Party (Ram Vilas) (abbr.
-LJP(RV)) is an Indian political party formed in 2021 under the leadership of Chirag Paswan.
+Lok Janshakti Party (Ram Vilas) (abbr.
+LJP(RV), lit.
+'People's Manpower Party (Ram Vilas)') is an Indian political party formed in 2021 under the leadership of Chirag Paswan.
 Election Commission of India froze the symbol of erstwhile main Lok Janshakti Party and allotted new name and symbol to both factions.
 It is now one of two separate factions – the other being the Rashtriya Lok Janshakti Party.

 Electoral history

 Nagaland

 LJP (RV) fielded candidates in 15 seats – two candidates won from Pughoboto and Tobu and eight candidates came second in eight other seats.
 The party received "state party" status in Nagaland, with around 8.65% of total votes.

 Jharkhand

 LJP (RV) fielded 1 candidate as part of the National Democratic Alliance from Chatra Assembly constituency.
-It won from the only seat it contested and had an overall vote share of 0.61%.
+It won the only seat it contested and had an overall vote share of 0.61%.

 Bihar

-LJP (RV) feilded 29 candidate as part of the National Democratic Alliance. seat sharing deal.
-It won from 19 seats it contested and had an overall vote share of 4.97%.
+LJP (RV) fielded 29 candidates as part of the National Democratic Alliance. seat sharing deal.
+It won 19 seats it contested and had an overall vote share of 4.97%.